 This tea is a very exclusive tea even in Taiwan.
 It takes 30 years to get vintage quality which is very rare to find in Taiwan.
-30 years of storage makes tea extraordinarily smooth, and it is suitable for any generation in a family.
+30 years of storage makes tea extraordinarily smooth, no bitterness or astringent taste, and it is suitable for any generation in a family.

 In order to produce premium vintage tea, it is not only 30 years of time that is important, but also the material used.
 Selecting the good material that contains rich constituents, tea can withstand the long storage.

 Tea leaf is checked at regular intervals and dried if it shows excessive moisture content in order to protect the tea leaf from mold infection and quality deterioration.
 The drying method is one of the important factors that affects its quality.

 When you drink this tea, you feel a dried fruity flavor.
 30 years of maturation makes taste extremely smooth just like vintage brandy.